 BONUS 2: Day trips from Melbourne

-Due to Australia being the natural wonder that it is, a trip to Melbourne wouldn’t be complete without visiting a couple of the surrounding natural areas!
-That’s why I have elaborated this list of Melbourne day trips that will give you some ideas in case you run out of things to see in Melbourne and if you find yourself with more time on your hands than you have expected:
+A trip to Melbourne wouldn’t be complete without visiting a couple of the surrounding natural areas!
+That’s why I have elaborated this list of Melbourne day trips that will give you some ideas in case you run out of things to see in Melbourne:

 1. Great Ocean Road